 Step 1: Get your doctor database ready

 If you think of it, the development of a healthcare app is akin to on-demand doctor app development.
 From the user’s standpoint, what you offer is a marketplace, and doctors (and their services) are the product.
-And the way the user orders a product is by scheduling a meeting.
+And the way the user orders a product is by doctor appointment scheduling.

 So, the first thing you need to do is ensure you have the product.
 If you are working with a specific clinic, do you have a database of doctors?
 Will you be able to access it via APIs?